• Skip to primary navigation

 Boiled Split Peas1/2 cup1.3

 The table above shows you iron-rich vegetarian foods for anaemia.
 These should all be a part of your diet if you are vegan.
-It will certainly go a long way in making sure that you remain healthy, and free from anaemia vegan.
+It will certainly go a long way in ensuring you remain healthy and free from anaemia vegan.

 Other sources of Iron